lexusimni/predictive-maintenance/README.md

 📌 **Engineering Takeaways**:

-* Set preventive thresholds for `Tool Wear` & `Torque`
 * Enable real-time dashboards using SHAP to show *why* a machine was flagged
-* Different machine types may require tailored maintenance cycles
-* Flag borderline cases early to prevent false negatives
+* **Preventive Thresholding**: Monitoring `Tool Wear` and `Torque` over time and triggering alerts at certain thresholds can help prevent unexpected breakdowns.
+* **Custom Maintenance per Machine Type**: Some types may need more frequent servicing depending on failure association.
+* **Feature Monitoring**: Incorporating SHAP explanations into dashboards can help operators understand *why* a machine was flagged.

 ---